crf8472/libarcstk/BUILD.md

 specific modifications to the compiler default settings.
 Therefore, you have to carefully inspect the build process (e.g. by using ``$ make VERBOSE=1``) to verify which compiler settings are actually used.

+Use ``-DAS_STATIC=ON`` if you like to compile libarcs as a static library.

+By default, libarcs is configured to be build with -O3.
+If you intend to change that, locate ``CMakeLists.txt`` in the root directory and adjust it to your needs.